open-easyrtc/open-easyrtc/docs/easyrtc_webrtc_problems.md

 No Self Video
 -------------

- - Ensure no other program is using the camera
+ - Ensure no other program is using the camera (such as another brand of browser: Chrome and Firefox can't share a single camera on Windows).
  - Test camera in another application (such as Skype or WebEx)
  - Completely close the browser then reopen it.
  - Shutdown / reset camera and computer.
 Some cameras seem to freeze up (even Apple ones).